 5. Reconcile bank accounts in a timely manner.
 The bank reconciliation should be completed in a timely manner by someone who is independent of the cash disbursement process.
 The bank reconciliation should also include a review of the bank statement and the check images that are returned with the bank statement for unusual transactions.
 Any unusual items should be investigated and evaluated when necessary.

-It is never too late to review your internal controls.
+It is never too late to review your internal controls for cash disbursements.
 While processes often vary among companies, implementing the items in this checklist should significantly reduce the likelihood of your business becoming the subject of another one of those stories.